“29 festivals, 21 countries, more than 800 000 spectators!”

 In addition to our own competition, the Federation also awards Asian films at our member festival BIFAN in Bucheon (South Korea) and Latin American films at our partner event Blood Window in Buenos Aires (Argentina).

 Since 2018, the Federation presents a Career Méliès for outstanding contributions to European fantastic cinema.
-Recipients were Álex de la Iglesia in 2018, Asia Argento in 2019, Paco Plaza in 2020 and Lucile Hadzihalilovic in 2021.
+Recipients were Álex de la Iglesia in 2018, Asia Argento in 2019, Paco Plaza in 2020, Lucile Hadzihalilovic in 2021, Claudio Simonetti in 2022 and Jorge Guerricaechevarría in 2023.

 The largest film festival network in the world!